-12. Licensed facilities must meet the same requirements required for other marijuana establishment licenses, if applicable, including but not limited to, proper zoning, enclosed and locked premises, climate control, an inventory control system, and security.
+12. Licensed marijuana distributor’s facilities must meet the same requirements required for other marijuana establishment licenses, if applicable, including but not limited to, proper zoning, enclosed and locked premises, climate control, an inventory control system, and security.
 All licensed premises are subject to inspection by the Department.
-The physical address of all facilities must be submitted to the Department on the application for a distributor’s license.
+The physical address of all facilities must be submitted to the Department on the application for a marijuana distributor’s license.
+A licensed marijuana distributor must notify the Department if it moves its facilities.

-13. Transportation hours should be reasonable as to allow for delivery to a marijuana establishment during operating hours. transporting marijuana and marijuana products must only travel licensed and must not make any unnecessary stops that are not disclosed in the trip plan and shipping manifest.
+13. Transportation hours should be reasonable as to allow for delivery to a marijuana establishment during operating hours.
+If transportation occurs by vehicle, the licensed marijuana distributor transporting marijuana and marijuana products must only travel to and from licensed marijuana establishments and must not make any unnecessary stops that are not disclosed in the trip plan and shipping manifest.
 The transporting vehicle may make fuel stops as necessary and keep a list of designated fuel stops along the route that can be submitted to the Department upon request.
-If the transport vehicle is stopped at an unlicensed location for more than 2 hours, the distributor must notify the Department of the
+If the transport vehicle is stopped at an unlicensed location, is involved in a traffic accident, or the vehicle breaks down and scheduled travel is interrupted for more than 2 hours, the distributor must notify the Department of the interruption.

-14. ll marijuana and marijuana product should be inventoried and accounted for and loaded within view of existing video surveillance systems prior to leaving origination location.
+14. If a licensed marijuana distributor is transported by vehicle, all marijuana and marijuana product should be inventoried and accounted for and loaded into transporting vehicle within view of existing video surveillance systems prior to leaving origination location.

-15. A distributor may use the seed-to-sale tracking system or another system approved by the Department to create shipping manifests documenting the transport of marijuana and marijuana product.
-A paper manifest is to be kept with product at all times or there must be access to a digital copy. the licensed must ensure that the marijuana and marijuana products received are described in the manifest, match the product batch and lot numbers on the invoice or purchase order and record receipt in the tracking system.
+15. A licensed marijuana distributor may use the seed-to-sale tracking system or another tracking system approved by the Department to create shipping manifests documenting the transport of marijuana and marijuana products between non-vertically integrated marijuana establishments or record the transfer of marijuana and marijuana products between vertically integrated marijuana establishments into the tracking system.
+A paper manifest is to be kept with product at all times or there must be access to a digital copy, unless the licensed marijuana distributor is transporting marijuana and marijuana products between vertically integrated marijuana establishments.

+For non-vertically integrated marijuana establishments, when the licensed marijuana establishment receives marijuana and marijuana products, it must ensure that the marijuana and marijuana products received are described in the manifest, match the product batch and lot numbers on the invoice or purchase order and record receipt in the tracking system.

+For vertically integrated marijuana establishments, when the licensed marijuana establishment receives marijuana and marijuana products, it must record the receipt in the tracking system.

-16. The manifest or trip plan created must include the type of marijuana being transported along the with unique ID tag information and amount and/or weight, name of transporter and contact information, information about the transporting vehicle, date and times of departure and expected delivery, and name of licensed and contact information.
+16. The manifest or trip plan created must include the type of marijuana being transported along the with unique ID tag information and amount and/or weight, name of transporter and contact information, information about the transporting vehicle contained in the vehicle identification card issued by the Department, date and times of departure and expected delivery, and name of licensed marijuana establishment receiving the marijuana and marijuana product and contact information for that establishment.

-17. A distributor can only transport marijuana and marijuana products between licensed marijuana establishments.
+17. A licensed marijuana distributor can only transport marijuana and marijuana products between licensed marijuana establishments.
+If the licensed marijuana distributor also holds other marijuana establishment licenses that are located on the same premises, such as a marijuana cultivation facility and a marijuana product manufacturing facility, the licensed marijuana distributor may transport marijuana and/or marijuana products between those facilities located on the same premises.
+A licensed marijuana distributor cannot purchase or sell marijuana and marijuana products from a licensed marijuana establishment.